• Skip to primary navigation

 🥘 Ingredients

 The ingredients for this recipe are simple to collect and prep.
-If you have made Rice Krispies treats before, you know the drill, but follow my instructions below in case your go-to recipe is slightly different than mine.
+If you have made Rice Krispies treats before, you know the drill, but follow my instructions below if your go-to recipe is slightly different.

 • Butter – I use salted butter, as it adds a bit more flavor to the treats.
 If using unsalted butter, I suggest adding a pinch of salt to really make the flavors stand out!